 Single honours programmes (BSc/MSci): Computer Science, Artificial Intelligence, Distributed and Networked Systems, Information Security, and Software Engineering, all with a Year-in-Industry pathway.

-Joint or major honours programmes (BSc): Computer Science and Mathematics, Computer Science with Management, and Digital Media Culture & Technology.
+Joint or major honours programmes (BSc): Computer Science and Mathematics, and Digital Media Culture & Technology.

 Outlines of computer science modules are available here (PDF version here).